 - Complete training in the ethical conduct of scientific research

-- Participate in a field trip to pharmaceutical companies and in a visit to meet veterinary students in the summer research program at Purdue University
+- Participate in a field trip to pharmaceutical companies; network with veterinary students in the summer research program at Purdue University

-- Write a research abstract and submit it to the Merial-NIH Veterinary Scholars Symposium
+- Write a research abstract and submit it to the National Veterinary Scholars Symposium

-- Prepare a poster describing their research project and present it at the Merial-NIH Veterinary Scholars Symposium
+- Present a research poster at the National Veterinary Scholars Symposium

 - Enrollment in the first or second year of veterinary school at the time of application.